Garner Marsh Ontario Land Tribunal (OLT) November 8, 2024 update

 -- The HCA turned down this scheme twice - once when the proponent applied for a permit; and again when the HCA decided not to have an offsetting policy that would allow such developments.
 The OLT should respect the HCA deliberations.

--- The decision to move the marsh should not be combined with the developer’s appeal to the City of Hamilton for non-decision on a prior abandoned application which lapsed years ago.
+-- The decision to move the marsh should not be conflated with the developer’s appeal to the City of Hamilton for non-decision on a prior abandoned application which lapsed years ago.
 That 2018 application pre-dated the attempt to pave the marsh and would have resulted in mandatory public notice to affected neighbours which won’t happen through this attempt to get a permit to destroy (and allegedly compensate) the wetland through an appeal.

 -- The appellant has disqualified itself from any claim to be sensitive to the wetland qualities and the wildlife that inhabits and uses it.
 They did this by ordering the spraying with pesticides of the crops in the fields adjacent to the wetland certainly resulting in air drift and runoff affecting the wetland.